enmwmak/Teaching/EIE4435/readme.md

 1. Download the lab materials from https://github.com/enmwmak/Teaching/tree/main/EIE4435 using https://download-directory.github.io/.
 Depending on the operating system of your local computer, this step either creates a folder "enmwmak Teaching main EIE4435" or a ZIP file named "enmwmak Teaching main EIE4435.zip" under your Download folder.
 1. Create a folder "EIE4435/Lab" on your local computer or your Google Drive.
 2. Copy the folders "AudioFiles" and "Programs" from the downloaded folder to your "EIE4435/Lab" folder.
-4. Load the file "Digital_Audio.ipynb" to Visual Studio Code or Google Colab.
+4. Load the file "Programs/Digital_Audio.ipynb" to Visual Studio Code or Google Colab.
+If you use Google Colab, you can right-click the .ipynb file and then select "Open With" followed by "Google Colaboratory".
 Follow the procedures in this file and answer the questions.
 Put your observations and answers in your report.
-5. Load the file "Speech_Enhance.ipynb" to Visual Studio Code or Google Colab.
+5. Load the file "Programs/Speech_Enhance.ipynb" to Visual Studio Code or Google Colab.
 Follow the procedures in this file and answer the questions.
 Put your observations and answers in your report.

 You may either use Visual Studio Code (see https://code.visualstudio.com/docs/introvideos/basics) or Google Colab (see https://www.geeksforgeeks.org/how-to-use-google-colab/) to complete this lab exercise.